wristband-dev/express-auth/README.md

 app.get('/auth/callback', async (req, res) => {
   try {
     const callbackResult = await wristbandAuth.callback(req, res);
-    const { callbackData, type } = callbackResult;
+    const { callbackData, redirectUrl, type } = callbackResult;

-    // The SDK will have already invoked the redirect() function, so we just stop execution here. if (type === CallbackResultType.REDIRECT_REQUIRED) {
+    // For certain edge cases, the SDK will require you to redirect back to login. if (type === CallbackResultType.REDIRECT_REQUIRED) {
-      return;
+      return res.redirect(redirectUrl);
     }

-    // If the SDK does not need to return a redirect response, then we can save any necessary fields for the user's app session into a session cookie.
+    // If the SDK determines no redirect is required, then we can save any necessary fields for the user's app session into a session cookie.
     // Store a simple flag to indicate the user has successfully authenticated. req.session.isAuthenticated = true;
     req.session.accessToken = callbackData.accessToken;